-In Option I, the student completes a minimum of 28 credits.
+The Global French Studies minor requires the student to complete a minimum of 28 credits.
 Of those credits, 12 must be numbered 280 or higher.
 The student may opt for a 4 credit May-June Internship at the Nibakure Children's Village in Rwanda which may replace one 300 level course.